 Palm Springs, CA

 Gary A. Smith, RRT(HON), FAARC

 The Board of Trustees shall appoint an Executive Office to oversee day-to-day operations of the ARCF.
 The Executive Office will be charged by the ARCF Trustees to execute agreed upon duties and will be empowered by to represent the ARCF in agreed upon negotiations, program development, financial matters, personnel matters, and other administrative duties.

-Forrest M. Bird, MD, PhD, Scd Lifetime Scientific Achievement Award
+Forrest M. Bird, MD, PhD, ScD Lifetime Scientific Achievement Award

-Hector Leon Garza, MD Achievement Award for Excellence in International Respiratory Care
+Hector Leon Garza, MD International Achievement Award

 Dr. Charles H. Hudson Award for Cardiopulmonary Public Health

 Sherry L. Barnhart, RRT, RRT-NPS, AE-C, FAARC